In some cases, we earn commissions from affiliate links in our posts.

-Netflix is a fantastic source of British television programming, but because there's so much programming on their platform, it can be difficult to find the good British shows.
+Netflix is a fantastic source of British television programming, but because there's so much programming on their platform, it can be hard to find the good British shows.
 To make it a little easier, we've scoured Netflix to compile this list of what's on offer right now.
-This list is accurate as of late July 2017, but we can't promise it will stay accurate forever.
+This list is accurate as of April 2018, but we can't promise it will stay accurate forever.

-- Midsomer Murders – The classic Cotswolds mystery series.
+Midsomer Murders – The classic cozy British village mystery series.

 Marcella – After her divorce, Marcella returns to work as a detective in London.
 A serial killer she once pursued may have done the same.